 The curriculum aims to provide a broad based, inter-disciplinary and rigorous undergraduate education in the specific context of property management.
 The course will highlight interaction & inter-dependence with other professional disciplines of the built environment.
-Students reading for this degree will benefit from attending common classes with surveying and building students in all Levels 1 and 2 subjects and some Levels 3 and 4 subjects with the General Practice Surveyor.
-They will take a wider perspective of the profession of property management and understand it as part and parcel of the whole professional spectrum of the built environment.
+Students reading for this degree will benefit from attending common classes with surveying and building engineering and management students in all Levels 1 and 2 subjects and some Levels 3 and 4 subjects with the General Practice Surveying Discipline students.
+Students will take a wider perspective of the profession of property management extending into facilities management and corporate real estate asset management and understand them as part and parcel of the whole professional spectrum of the built environment.

 There has been an ever increasing trend of residential estate developments, each with cluster of buildings around club houses and recreational amenities.
 There is also increasing demand for property management of large scale office, commercial and retail complexes.
-Managing high-rise and intensively-used buildings in probably the most densely populated place on earth is further challenged by two characteristics unique to Hong Kong: the variety of mixed and non-compatible uses in a large number of older buildings, and the multifarious property management industry structure brought about by a complicated web of legal and institutional intricacies of property ownership1.
-There are thus demands for professionals who are well versed in the many facets of property management, of which some are perhaps unique to Hong Kong.
+Managing high-rise and intensively-used buildings in probably the most densely populated place on earth is further challenged by two characteristics unique to Hong Kong: the variety of mixed and non-compatible uses in a large number of older buildings, and the multifarious property management industry structure brought about by a complicated web of legal and institutional intricacies of property ownership.
+The recent increased diversity of property type and use such as co-working space, co-living space, data centre etc. and the PropTech development and application has made property management an important, challenging, and interesting profession.
+There are thus demands for professionals who are well versed in the many facets of property management, of which some are perhaps unique to Hong Kong, also learning from world best practices.
 The curriculum has thus been designed to cater for the need of educating versatile, multi-talented and multi-skilled property managers for the industry.